Neato has a new competitor called the MI Robot Vacuum that has most of the features found in it at a few hundred dollars less!

 Outside the Dyson 360 Eye, Roomba 900 series, and Neato robot vacuums, the Xiaomi MI robot is one of the more “smart” robot cleaners we have right now in the market.

-While they did not add a lot in terms of extra tools or accessories, it has many features that make this a worthy competitor to other premium brands like the Roomba 980 and BotVac Connected.
+While they did not add a lot in terms of extra tools or accessories, it has many features that make it a worthy competitor to other premium brands like the Roomba 980 and BotVac Connected.

 Let’s start with the brain as the navigation system